 If you don't pay attention to your Evatchi, it will setup an AT Field at it barricades itself from you.
 You'll have to press A until it goes away.
 Leaving it for too long could mean it'll die.

 You'll know it died if you see the big cross image.
+As this point, hold C and press A to restart.

 Again, you just need to press A to access the lighting menu.